These are some common tools used to work on this device. You might not need every tool for every procedure.

-- GSM only is safer, and can likely be on multiple accounts.
+- GSM cards are safer, and can typically be used on multiple accounts.
 These can be blocked with the IMEI as well.

 Known issues with used systems

 These machines support the Computrace Persistence Module.
 This can be a problem if the subscription was left on the machine itself before sale.
 It is important to check this before buying the machine.
 To do this, do the following:

 - Boot up the machine, and get to the BIOS.
 You can do this in a few ways, but the easiest way to do it is to press F12 and load the BIOS from this menu.
-This is also a good time to check for a SVP, POP or HDP.
+This is also a good time to check for an SVP, POP or HDP.

 - If the machine warns you that Computrace is active and it cannot be disabled, the subscription is active.
 DO NOT use the machine in this state.

 Once it is released, Computrace should be disabled to avoid problems later on.
 This can be soft disabled (Recommended) or permanently disabled (Not recommended).
-It may also be a good idea to save the receipt or get a notarized transfer papers in case proof is needed.
+It may also be a good idea to save the receipt or get notarized transfer papers in case proof is needed.

-Lenovo systems do not have a backdoor password to fall back on.
+Lenovo systems do not provide a backdoor password.
 If this password is lost, you will need to replace the motherboard.
 While this password can be removed without a new motherboard, these methods will not be discussed on this device page.